fmrtl73/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-pvcs/create-sharedv4-pvcs.md

 **Notes about Sharedv4 service volumes:**

 * This is an early access feature.
-* Sharedv4 service volumes currently only support NFSv3.
 * Sharedv4 service volumes are intended for use within the Kubernetes cluster where the volume resides.
+* Sharedv4 service volumes default to using NFSv4.0.

 **Known issue:**